Exit Search

 Language

-The official language of Cuba is, of course, Spanish, but the country’s location and historic African ties mean that a small percentage speak other languages like Lucumí, Haitian and Creole.
+The official language of Cuba is Spanish, but the country’s location and historic African ties mean that a small percentage speak other languages like Lucumí, Haitian and Creole.
 Due to Cuba’s isolation from the west, many older people never learned English, unless they were involved in the tourism industry.
-Guides are likely to have a good grasp, but B&B owners may only speak a little, if any.

 In Havana, a growing number of young people are learning English and are eager to interact with visitors.
 Ultimately, whether you speak to locals in Spanish or English is up to you, but the more you can communicate, the richer your experience will be.